Tangible steps for transitioning to a solarpunk civilisation.

 Permanent raised beds is an excellent way to grow your own vegetables.

-An earth cellar (root cellar) lets you store large amounts of food with no electricity.
+An earth cellar (root cellar) lets you store large amounts of food without using electricity.

 Here’s a simple list of long-storing crops to cover both nutrition and variety of taste: